 - Muscle damage.

 4. Non-steroidal anti-inflammatory drugs (NSAIDs) are also used in treating the disease.
-Examples of these drugs include aspirin, Ibuprofen, naprosyn, ketoprofen Admit, Motrin IB help in reduction of pain.
-Vitamin B6 (pyridoxin) is also administered in doses of 2 ML.
+Examples of these drugs include aspirin, Ibuprofen, Naprosyn, ketoprofen Admit, Motrin IB help in reduction of pain.
+Vitamin B6 (pyridoxine) is also administered in doses of 2 ML.
 It helps in restoration of the normal functioning of the respiratory system.
 Antidepressants are also used in small doses to help deal with the pain.
 They work by affecting the concentrations of neurochemicals.
-They affect the brain concentrations of neropinephrine and serotonin.
+They affect the brain concentrations of norepinephrine and serotonin.
 New antidepressants with few side effects have been developed.
-They include Duloxetine (Cymbalta) and Milnacipran HCL (Savella) savella is approved by FDA.
+They include Duloxetine (Cymbalta) and Milnacipran HCL (Savella) Savella is approved by FDA.
 Opiate analgesics are another class of drugs used when the pain is

 too much.
 Oxymorphone is very common because it lacks CYP enzyme which means it does not interact with the metabolism helps in avoiding adverse side effects.

 5. Ice heat therapy– ice your wrists for 10 to 15 minutes once or twice in an hour.
 It helps in dealing with the pain as a result of pressure or swelling of the median nerve.
 It helps in treating the syndrome.

 6. Wearing a wrist brace at night also helps to relieve pressure and pain.

 7. Patients with the carpal tunnel syndrome are also advised to reduce their movement which may cause more pain.
 Applying ice, using magnets, using acupuncture and good ways to deal with the pain.